citp/privacy-policy-historical/h/hu/huf/huffingtonpost.ca.md

 **Cookies and Other Technologies**

-As discussed in the sections on cookies and other technologies and third party advertising, some information is collected about you automatically through cookies and other technologies to customize your online experience.
+As discussed in the sections on cookies and other technologies, some information is collected about you automatically through cookies and other technologies to customize your online experience.
 You can opt out of the use of your information for targeting purposes through the following procedures:

 • Cookies.
 You can change your browser settings to reject all cookies, accept only certain cookies, or notify you when a cookie is set.
 Please note that you may need to renew these settings if you delete your cookies after these preferences are made.
 These settings also may not apply if you are using a different computer or Internet browser.
-In addition, many third-party advertising networks are members of the Network Advertising Initiative ("NAI").
-To opt out of having information collected by NAI member companies used for behavioural advertising, to obtain information about the technologies these ad networks might use, and to view information regarding their privacy policies, please visit http://networkadvertising.org/managing/opt_out.asp.
+In addition, many third-party advertising networks are members of the Digital Advertising Alliance of Canada "DAAC."
+To opt out of having information collected by DAAC member companies used for behavioural advertising, to obtain information about the technologies these ad networks might use, and to view information regarding their privacy policies, please visit the [DAAC's](http://youradchoices.ca/choices/) site.
 • Flash Cookies.
 You can control how Flash cookies are used by visiting the Adobe Macromedia site, located here.
 Adobe enables you to allow some Flash cookies from certain websites, limit Flash cookies' storage capacity, and disallow Flash cookies altogether.
 In addition, if you use Mozilla Firefox for your Internet browser, you can download the BetterPrivacy add-on to automatically delete your Flash cookies every time you close your browser.

 If you opt out of these technologies, you will continue to see advertising displayed on the Site, but the advertising may not be targeted to your interests.

 Please remember that we do not have access to, or control over, advertisers' or service providers' cookies, and the information practices of third parties are not covered by this privacy policy.
-For more information on the use of cookies in online advertising, please see the section on [third party advertising](http://www.huffingtonpost.com/privacy/third-party-online-advertising.html) and visit the [Digital Advertising Alliance](http://www.aboutads.info/consumers) website.
+For more information on the use of cookies in online advertising, please visit the [Digital Advertising Alliance of Canada's website](http://youradchoices.ca/).

 **7\.
 Access**